PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter09/Tutorial/README.md

 <link href="./css/fonts.css" rel="stylesheet">
 <link href="./css/styles.css" rel="stylesheet">

-# Online tutorial: Creating a scatterplot – part 1
+# Creating a Scatterplot – Part 1

-In this tutorial, you will apply what you learned in the last 3 chapters to create a scatterplot.
+In this tutorial, you will apply what you learned in the last three chapters to create a scatterplot.
 We will start by loading the data to create a simple chart, set up dimensions and scales, plot the dots, then add axes, labels, and adjust the scales.
-In the second part, we will add colors, and interactive features.
+In the second part, we will add colors and interactive features.

-You can run and view complete code for each step in the `Chapter09/StepByStep/` folder.
-As in other tutorials, each step contains a complete application folder, consisting of an `index.html` file, a local `js/` subfolder where JavaScript modules will be stored, and a local `css/` subfolder, for the stylesheets.
+You can run and view the complete code for each step in the `Chapter09/StepByStep/` folder.
+As in other tutorials, each step contains a complete application folder, consisting of an `index.html` file, a local `js/` subfolder where JavaScript modules will be stored, and a local `css/` subfolder for the stylesheets.
 To code as you read, you can create a similar structure or start with step 1 (`StepByStep/1-load-data/`).
 To view the results after each step, launch the `index.html` file in a local web server and preview it in your browser.

 ## Table of contents
 The following section are contained in this tutorial: